linhntaim/katniss/readme.md

 Ready for integrating with:

-- CKEditor
+- CKEditor.
-- Input field
+- Input field.

 ### Links